Creating Spanish Style Homes website and blog header decor

 BEFORE Photo: The living room had original fir wood floors.
 Also, simple white shaker style interior doors with thin trim.
 This early shot brings back memories of when I moved to Santa Barbara in early 1985.
 I would have easily been happy to live here, “As Is”.

-AFTER Photo: This is how the demo day turned out after a lot of careful planning and hard work.
+AFTER Photo: The Spanish house interior design turned out amazing.
+This is how that early demo day turned out, after a lot of careful planning and hard work.
 The general contractor reframed the ceiling as per architect + engineer specs.
 Removing the wall opened up the new eat-in kitchen floor plan.

-When designing your own Santa Barbara Spanish-style home renovation, look for opportunities to double frame walls.
-The example above didn’t take much extra lumber and the new window looks great recessed in the wall.
+When designing your own Spanish house interior design and renovation, look for opportunities to double frame walls.
+The example above didn’t take much extra lumber, and the new window looks great recessed in the wall.
+Look for opportunities and key locations in your own home where this “thick wall aesthetic” will be most enjoyed.

 The new floorplan configuration has a small dining space between the kitchen and the covered outdoor patio deck.